alsuren/alsuren.github.io/_posts/2022-07-10-cargo-quickinstall.md

 I remembered meeting with an ad-tech company at a careers fair a few years earlier, and they had a fun architecture.
 They didn't have *any* of their own servers in the hot loop of serving customers.
 They would serve *everything* from CDN, including tracking pixels, and then have a cronjob that parsed the CDN logs and used that to generate invoices to their customers.
 Clever, right?
 Web Scale!

-Following this piece of faultless architectural inspiration, I span up an empty vercel project, and started spamming it with requests to ramdom non-existent pages.
+Following this piece of faultless architectural inspiration, I span up an empty vercel project, and started spamming it with requests to random non-existent pages.
 I then hooked up the log drain to sematext.
 My client would make a request to a non-existent page, and immediately receive a 404 response, and then I would periodically query the sematext elasticsearch API.
 No cold-start lambda delays to worry about.
 Brilliant.

 ### Artifact Storage